omnitest-app/demo/README.md

 ##### Changes from pull requests in GitHub
 When `--pull-request` is provided, Omnitest will automatically compare the target and source branches for differences.
 For this, the `GITHUB_BASE_REF` and `GITHUB_SOURCE_REF` need to be provided.
 They define the target and source branches as defined in [GitHub Variables](https://docs.github.com/en/actions/learn-github-actions/variables).

+#### Get Omnitest CI binary and license
+TODO
+- where and how
+- platforms
+- subscription & billing

+#### License usage
+An environment variable is required:
+`export OMNITEST_CI_KEY=a-valid-license-key`

+#### Platforms
+Runs on
+- Ubuntu (Built on GitHub's ubuntu-20.04 runner)

+Dependencies outside of GitHub's runners
+- Ubuntu: libssl-dev

 Clever usage of the workflow outside of the GitHub may be possible.